podcast

 DZ-36: Backmatter - Time Risk and Fixing Movies

-How can writers wisely invest their time in projects?
+Listen if you're juggling multiple projects and can't figure out which one deserves your attention right now.
 In this "special", backmatter-only episode, Stu & Chas take inspiration from Terry Rossio's excellent article on TIME RISK and ice skate over a range of topics.
 We talk about time investment in projects, Stuart's project Restoration, doing you down work first, managing feedback, thinking positive being a negative, and we open the listener mail bag for critiques, praise and suggestions.
 We also explore how we could do Draft Zero episodes exploring tone and theme.
-We welcome any listener feedback as to whether we should do any backmatter-only...
+We welcome any listener feedback...

 2016-10-30